rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 - `drop_foo` (owned & implements drop)

-Borrowck fails because `drop_foo` can not be destructured + use of partially moved value.
+The borrow checker fails because `drop_foo` can not be destructured + use of partially moved value.

 # Drawbacks
 [drawbacks]: #drawbacks

-This RFC does ruin the intuition that *all* variables named within a closure are captured.
+This RFC does ruin the intuition that all variables named within a closure are *completely* captured.
 I argue that that intuition is not common or necessary enough to justify the extra glue code.

 # Rationale and alternatives
 [alternatives]: #alternatives